 The film starts off in an interesting note.
-Two rough looking youngsters named Aaron & Socrates are arrested in Coimbatore Railway station a day before 6th December (anniversary of Demolition of the Babri Masjid).
-When questioned, the Police see a businessman (played by veteran Prabhu) visiting card, over phone Prabhu explains the innocence of the two.
+Two rough looking youngsters named Aaron & Socrates are arrested in Coimbatore Railway station a day before 6th December (anniversary of demolition of the Babri Masjid).
+When questioned, the police see a businessman’s (played by veteran Prabhu) visiting card, the police contacting him over phone, and he explains the innocence of the two.
 He elaborates on their philosophy of live – to work hard for six months, then spend the next six months travelling around the country to see new places.
 They don’t have a house and live everyday as it comes.
-The dialogues in this scene, the punch the two pull with the “fat” policeman (though cliche) are well written.
+The dialogues in this scene, the punch the two and with the police writer (though cliche) were beautifully written.
 Aaron says each of us need to live our own life, not someone else; we don’t need to plan ahead, just follow life as it comes; no need to run towards a goal, no need to win any race (of life); you need to live life honestly and truly appreciate it.
-The visuals of Meghalaya living tree bridges, ladakh were beautiful and fresh for Tamil cinema.
+The visuals of Meghalaya living tree bridges, Ladakh were beautiful and fresh for Tamil cinema.

-After this the two reach a town in South Tamil Nadu, where they get caught in a cross-fire.
+After this the two reach a town in South Tamil Nadu, where they get caught in a crossfire.
 It is around an incident of young girl running away from house just before her big village wedding.
 Thinking the two are co-conspiring in the escape of the girl, the bride’s uncle beats the two.
 In that episode, Aaron (played by Chandran) meets the heroine Kayal (played by Anandhi) and declares his love in front of everyone.
 Though this is an oft-repeated plot in Tamil movies, the Director keeps us engaged by his fresh delivery.
-After their release the two (Aaron & Socrates) go to Kanyakumari, ticking off the last place in their tour of India.
+After their release, the two (Aaron & Socrates) go to Kanyakumari, ticking off the last place in their tour of India.
 Kayal, unable to bear Aaron’s departure, goes after him to Kanyakumari.
-This is where the movie starts to drag.
-They both travel in the same van, but miss each other and other cliche’ scenes happen.
-Kayal gets herself stopped by different people (Lorry Driver, College students, Police woman) repeatedly for no obvious reasons.
+This is where the movie starts to drag. van buth travel in the same van but miss each other and other cliche’ scenes happen.
+Kayal gets herself stopped by different people (Lorry Driver, College students, Policewoman) repeatedly for no obvious reasons.